remotesynth/certifiedfreshevents/content/speakers.md

 draft: false
 ---

-We have the best speakers!
-Don't believe us?
-Here are some of the speakers who have spoken or will be speaking at our events.
+We have been fortunate enough to have some of the world's best speakers speak at our events.
+This isn't just a boast - check them out!

 {{% speakers %}}